Best radiators – our favourites for keeping your home warm this winter

 Larger sizes reported as heavy

-Crisp and modern in form and available in a huge range of sizes and configurations, this smart flat panel radiator comes with all the brackets and fittings needed for installation and has a pleasing matt grey finish.
+Crisp and modern in form, and available in a wide range of sizes and configurations, this smart flat-panel radiator comes with all the brackets and fittings needed for installation (you’ll just need to purchase the valves).

-On the downside, the radiators are rather on the heavy side compared to some of the other models here, despite being made from 1.5mm premium mild steel, although this will obviously depend on the size you opt for – something to consider if you are planning on a DIY installation job.
+On the downside, this radiator is relatively heavy compared to some of the other models here (weighing 13.8kg), despite being made from 1.5mm premium mild steel.
+This will, of course, depend on the size you choose – but it’s something to keep in mind if you’re planning a DIY installation.

 Specifications